Phishing scams are one of the fasting growing internet crimes in the world.

-Phishing scams are a form of Internet identify theft.
-It is used by a cyber-thief to steal your good name and credit rating.
-The term phishing is a clever variation on the word “fishing.”
+Phishing scams are a form of Internet identity theft.
+It is used by a cyber thief to steal your good name and credit rating.
+The term phishing is a clever variation of the word “fishing.”
 The idea of the scam is that bait is thrown out with the hopes that someone will be tempted into biting.

 Phishing Scams: Definition